DO NOT CONTACT THE VENUE!

 Our shows are held in separate “dedicated” rooms that are distraction-free and filled with focused , behaved audience who are there specifically to see comedy, so they won’t be chatting away only paying half-attention.

 There are many other open mic amateur nights in the DMV area, but ours are the best.
-Ask any veteran comic in the DC area and they’ll tell you our shows are the “best rooms in town” for a newbie trying standup comedy for the first time.
+Ask any veteran comic in the DC area and they’ll tell you our shows are the best open mic nights in DC for new amateur comics trying standup comedy for the first time.